-Where a fiscal agent has more than one 21st CCLC grant award, expenditures must be allocated and accounted for separately by individual school site grant awards.
+Where a fiscal agent has more than one 21st CCLC grant award, expenditures must be allocated and accounted for separately by each individual school site that receives a grant award.
 Funds may not be commingled among grants by the fiscal agent, even when more than one grant is awarded to the fiscal agent in a given year.